wgoveya/wgoveya/README.md

-I am interested in mechanical and chemical models
+I am interested in mechanical and chemical engineering models